- 1 Trademark registration

 How to register trademarks?

 A very large amount of trademark applications are refused, usually because they are too descriptive or because the trademark – name, logo, trade mark, product name or brand image – do not meet the material requirements.
 The opposition procedure can also stop your trademark registration.
-That is why we advise to have your name registered by a jurist or lawyer specialised in registering trademarks.
+That is why we advise to have your name registered by trademark agent.